Fields of Study: Early Modern Europe, History of Medicine, The Holy Roman Empire

 Advisor: Anthony Grafton

-I am a fifth year Ph.D. student in the History Department.
+I am a sixth year Ph.D. student in the History Department.
 I study cultural history and the history of medicine and science in late medieval and early modern Europe, specializing in the Holy Roman Empire (German-speaking Central Europe).
 My dissertation examines the intersections of medicine, technology and culture in the changing ideas and practices of surgically dismembering and reassembling the living body in the Holy Roman Empire during the sixteenth and seventeenth centuries.

-I completed my General Examination in May 2011 with a major field in the Cultural and Intellectual History in Early Modern Europe (Anthony Grafton), and minor fields in the High Middle Ages (William Chester Jordan) and the History of Science (Pamela H. Smith and Anthony Grafton).
+I completed my General Examination at Princeton in May 2011 with a major field in the Cultural and Intellectual History in Early Modern Europe (Anthony Grafton), and minor fields in the High Middle Ages (William Chester Jordan) and the History of Science (Pamela H. Smith and Anthony Grafton).

-I received my M.A. in History from Princeton University in 2011.
+I received my M.A. in History from Princeton in 2011.
 I received my B.A. in History in 2009 from the University of Notre Dame, where I wrote my honors thesis on the politics of ceremony surrounding the funeral of the Holy Roman Emperor Charles V in 1558, entitled "The Emperor Remembered: Tradition and Policy in the Funeral Procession of Charles V."